Crisis in Syria

 Greenhouses are being rebuilt and farmers have been provided with tomato seeds and irrigation kits, as well as with food rations to get through the lean season before their tomato harvests are complete.

-People in Syria are suffering from over a decade of conflict.
-You can help save lives by donating to send food to people to in need.
+People in Syria and neighboring countries are suffering from recurring natural disasters and years of conflict.
+You can help save lives by donating today.